-Stay connected with any employers you are interested in by following their social media profiles or monitoring their websites in order to keep up to date with their latest news and developments.
+Stay connected with any employers you are interested in by following their social media profiles e.g. LinkedIn or Twitter or monitoring their websites in order to keep up to date with their latest news and developments.

 Top tip

 Check whether your university runs an alumni mentoring scheme and utilise it to learn more about the world of work, contact graduates directly with your questions, or find a graduate to mentor you.